jussikinnula/angular-socket-io-chat/README.md

-# angular2-socketio-chat-example
+# ngx-socketio-chat-example

-An example chat application made with Angular 2 and Socket.io (and NodeJS, ExpressJS and MongoDB).
+An example chat application made with Angular and Socket.io (and NodeJS, ExpressJS and MongoDB).

+Note!
+The

 ## Highlights

-- Angular 2.0.0 final support (with `NgModule` -type of modules)
+- Angular 4.1.1 or later
+- Webpack 2.5.1 or later
-- Webpack 2 & TypeScript 2
+- TypeScript 2.3.2 or later
 - Styles with [SCSS](http://sass-lang.com/)
-- Webpack livereloading (on local development, not HMR but almost as good)
-- Full stack compilation on Heroku build process (this is really must to have, should also work on other systems)
+- Full stack compilation on Heroku build process

-Note!
-This `angular2-socketio-chat-example` should be considered currently as *proof-of-concept*, as currently there's couple of hotfix packages used over the real ones, however, the changes have been already committed to upstream.
-Also Webpack 2 is currently on beta phase, as well as TypeScript 2 has a lot of pending issues still with types.

 ## Prequisities